 Compression sleeves work by providing pressure on a specific zone of the foot, especially around the heel, ball of the foot, and other areas along the ankle to support the foot and improve blood circulation in the veins.

-If you’re getting positive results from therapeutic massages and stretching, then compression sleeves will be a good alternative resource because it’s not only effective, but cost efficient.
+If you’re getting positive results from therapeutic massages and stretching, then compression sleeves will be a good alternative resource because it’s not only effective but cost-efficient.
 The compression sleeve is a low-cost medical device compared to many other forms of treatment.
-Common issues with compression sleeves are to improve the form-fit of the apparel, it’s either too loose or too tight which causes an uncomfortable tenderness to the affected area.
-It is advisable to get an accurate measurement before buying the product to avoid this kind of scenario; having the correct measurements can maximize the benefits of compression sleeves.
-Compression sleeves can be worn at night in place of ordinary socks to help insulate and warm the foot.
-It is also suitable to wear under regular garments, such as socks, stockings, tights or pantyhose, if you decide you want to conceal the compression sleeve.
+Common issues with compression sleeves are to improve the form-fit of the apparel, it’s either too loose or too tight which causes an uncomfortable tenderness in the affected area.
+It is advisable to get an accurate measurement before buying the product to avoid this kind of scenario.
+Having an accurate measurement will maximize the benefits of compression sleeves.
+Compression sleeves can be worn at night in place of ordinary socks to help insulate and warm the feet.
+It is also suitable to wear under regular garments, such as socks, stockings, tights or pantyhose if you decide you want to conceal the compression sleeve.
 It is recommended to look for compression sleeves that are made from moisture-absorbing material to avoid odor and athlete's foot and to choose compression sleeves that have good feedback from other users and are best known for their wear-ability and durability.

 Disclaimer: This article should not be construed as medical advice.
 Please contact a licensed physician for a proper diagnosis of your specific case.